STARGAZINGSYS/STARGAZINGSYS/README.md

 We're usually on 18+ on Ponytown, but occasionally go on Safe with friends.

+We are usually off tab or afk, so whisper if you wanna chat!
+Depending on the headmate in question we may not respond though, as we sometimes don't want to talk or are too shy.

 - Please don't copy our ponies unless you ask for permission!
 It takes us a few hours to make some of these skins.
 - We're usually pretty active on Ponytown, but there may be bursts of inactivity because we have responsibilities.
 - Be warned that we will NOT friend you on Ponytown if we haven't talked a decent amount.
 At least a few days worth.